fluttercommunity/flutter_workmanager/ANDROID_SETUP.md

 Debugging a background task can be difficult, Android decides when is the best time to run.
 There is no guaranteed way to enforce a run of a job even in debug mode.

-However to facilitate debugging, the plugin provides an `isInDebugMode` flag when initializing the plugin: `Workmanager.initialize(callbackDispatcher, isInDebugMode: true)`
+However to facilitate debugging, the plugin provides an `isInDebugMode` flag when initializing the plugin: `Workmanager().initialize(callbackDispatcher, isInDebugMode: true)`

 Once this flag is enabled you will receive a notification whenever a background task was triggered.
 This way you can keep track whether that task ran successfully or not.